well-typed/ghc-stack-profiler/README.md

 The resulting profile `<program>.eventlog.json` can be viewed and further analysed in [`speedscope.app`](https://www.speedscope.app/).

-Note, the results are affected by optimisation compilation options, such as `-fno-omit-yields`.
+Note that the results are affected by compilation optimisation options, such as `-fno-omit-yields`.

 ### Example `simple`